-If You Build It, They Will Come: Top Ten Elements of an Effective Veteran Hiring Program, Part 2: Leading and Training
+If You Build It, They Will Come: How to Hire Veterans, Part 2: Leading and Training

 In our first post on this topic, we talked about how an organization should determine its "why" before creating a veteran hiring program, and the importance of infecting the CEO with the program's vision to ensure buy-in at all levels.
 So, what's next?